Archfx/duo-de/README.md

 This is a GSI variant ROM build targetted for Microsoft Surface Duo with the intention of using the Surface Duo as a desktop environment using experimental floating window features.
 This build combines gapps/vanila variants of the GSI ROM from [ponces](https://github.com/ponces/treble_aosp) with desktop mode enabled + various tweaks to make it nice and smooth with the help of [thain](https://github.com/thai-ng) tweaks.
 All credits go to respective developers.
 Desktop mode can be disabled from the ``home settings``, if required.
 The latest version is stable and secure for daily usage.

-Before you start please read [this announcement](https://github.com/Archfx/duo-de/discussions/52) regarding this project.
+Before you proceed, please take a moment to read [this announcement](https://github.com/Archfx/duo-de/discussions/52) regarding this project.
+By using this ROM, you are agreeing to the [`DISCLAIMER`](#disclaimer).

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/archfx/duo-de/total?style=for-the-badge&label=duo-de%20Downloads&color=%2333cc33)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/archfx/duo-de/sync.yml?style=for-the-badge&label=TrebleDroid%20Sync)